benburwell/doml/README.md

 Clearly, this is not a performant way to do things, but it is fun :)

-After cloning the repository, open up any of the `.doml` files found in the `prog` directory in your browser -- you should see it represented visually, and you'll see any output logged to the console.
+After cloning the repository, open up any of the files found in the `prog` directory in your browser -- you should see it represented visually, and you'll see any output logged to the console.

 ## About the language